Coined Quantum Walks on Complex Networks for Quantum Computers: Discussion

 Second, the proposed method significantly reduces the total number of gates.
 In earlier methods, the shift operation relied on up to $E$ multi-controlled X (MCX) gates.
 Since an MCX gate requires more CNOTs as the number of control qubits increases, the total CNOT count scales approximately as $\mathcal{O}(|E| \cdot \text{poly}(\log N))$.
 In contrast, the proposed circuit employs SWAP gates for the shift operation, requiring a count proportional to $\lceil\log_2{N}\rceil$.
 Since each of these gates decomposes into three CNOTs, the total complexity becomes $3\times\lceil\log_2{N}\rceil=\mathcal{O}(\log N)$.
 This leads to a major reduction in resources, especially for dense complex networks.

-We also validated the feasibility of our approach using \texttt{ibm\_torino}.
-The experimental results showed that the impact of hardware-aware optimization varies depending on the graph scale.
-For the $N=8$ graph, the hardware-aware synthesis reduced the circuit depth and improved the $L_1$ distance.
-In contrast, for the $N=4$ smaller graph, the overhead from qubit connectivity constraints became significant and outweighed the benefits of optimization.
+We also validate the feasibility of our approach using \texttt{ibm\_torino}.
+The experimental results show that the impact of hardware-aware optimization varies depending on the network scale.
+For the $N=8$ network, the hardware-aware synthesis improves the agreement with the exact distribution, as reflected by smaller $L_1$ values and larger Hellinger fidelity $F_{\rm H}$ values.
+In contrast, for the smaller network with $N=4$, the overhead from qubit connectivity constraints becomes significant and outweighs the benefits of optimization.
 This indicates that while the proposed circuit is scalable in theory, the limited connectivity of current NISQ devices remains a challenge.
-Therefore, topology-aware circuit design becomes increasingly critical as the graph size and circuit complexity increase.
+Therefore, topology-aware circuit design becomes increasingly important as the network size and circuit complexity increase.

 Finally, we discuss the hardware requirements for practical applications.
 Based on the scaling law $D \approx 40 N^{1.9}$ derived from our results, implementing the coined quantum walk on a network of size $N=100$ requires a circuit depth of approximately $2.5 \times 10^5$.
 This depth exceeds the capacity of current NISQ devices and implies a per-gate error threshold of $\epsilon \sim 10^{-5}$.
-This threshold is derived from the standard approximation that the total error probability, $\epsilon \times D$, must remain below unity for meaningful computation~\cite{nielsen2010quantum}.
-Since state-of-the-art physical qubits typically exhibit error rates around $10^{-3}$ to $10^{-4}$~\cite{google2023suppressing}, executing such deep circuits ($D \sim 10^5$) is infeasible on NISQ devices and requires the use of logical qubits.
+This threshold is estimated from the rough approximation that the accumulated error probability scales as $ \epsilon D $ and should remain well below unity for meaningful computation~\cite{Nielsen_Chuang_2010}.
+Since state-of-the-art physical qubits typically exhibit error rates around $10^{-3}$ to $10^{-4}$~\cite{google2023suppressing}, executing such deep circuits, $D \sim 10^5$, is infeasible on NISQ devices and requires the use of logical qubits.